 - Mapping score is the probability that a read is mapped to the correct location in the genome.

 Read 1 Read 2

 - ATCGGGAGATCC

-Or
+OT

 ATCGGGAGATCC

 GCGTAGTCTGCC

-.TAATCGGGAGATCCGC....TTATCGGGAGATCCGC....TAGCCTAGTGTGCCGC...
+...TAATCGGGAGATCCGC...TTATCGGGAGATCCGC....TAGCCTAGTGTGCCGC... - Alignment score is how well a read maps to the given location.